 Diagnostic Workup for Pediatric Leukemias

 Patients with suspected ALL should undergo a systematic approach to reach a diagnosis.
 The first step is to perform a complete blood count which should be interpreted by an experienced hematologist.
 The presence of blasts is very characteristic of ALL.
-The next step once the presence of blasts is confirmed is to perform a flow cytometry study which can differentiate between T-cell and B-cell lineage ALL.
+The next step, once the presence of blasts is confirmed, is to perform a flow cytometry study which can differentiate between T-cell and B-cell lineage ALL.

 Patients with ALL are at risk of developing tumor lysis syndrome.
-Serum levels of uric acid, lactate dehydrogenase, potassium, phosphorus and calcium correlate with the risk of tumor lysis.
+Serum levels of uric acid, lactate dehydrogenase, potassium, phosphorus, and calcium correlate with the risk of tumor lysis.

 The subsequent step in the evaluation of ALL is to perform a bone marrow aspiration for immunophenotyping.
 Certain B-cell markers such as CD10 have both a diagnostic and prognostic role and their presence should be determined.
 Patients with B-cell ALL should be differentiated into mature or non-mature B-cell ALL as this can have an impact on the treatment and prognosis of the patient.

 The most specific T-cell marker in ALL is CD3.
-T-cell ALL should be also classified into early, mid or late thymocytes depending on maturity.
+T-cell ALL should also be classified into early, mid or late thymocytes depending on maturity.

 Karyotype analysis and molecular techniques are useful in the identification of certain genetic alterations in leukemic blasts in ALL which might have an effect on the prognosis and response to treatment.
 Common favorable cytogenetic abnormalities in ALL include translocation (12;21), and hyperdiploidy (> 50 chromosomes/cell).

-Patients that have blasts that have less than 44 chromosomes per cell, that express the MLL gene or have the Philadelphia chromosome are usually poor responders to chemotherapy and have a worse prognosis.
+Patients that have blasts that have less than 44 chromosomes per cell that express the MLL gene or have the Philadelphia chromosome, are usually poor responders to chemotherapy and have a worse prognosis.